jppatel97/CodeExaminer/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

 ## 🙋‍♂️ Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📫 Contact

-For support or business inquiries, please contact [your-email@gmail.com](mailto:your-email@gmail.com).